ibm-cloud-architecture/refarch-vsi-on-vpc/aspects/access.md

 ## Account, user and accesss control

 IBM Cloud uses identify management services to control access to provision, configure and use cloud services.
 The management services cover [IAM](https://cloud.ibm.com/docs/iam?topic=iam-iamoverview), [Classic infrastructure](https://cloud.ibm.com/classic) and [Cloud Foundry](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-about) models.
-You can also [federate your enterprise ID system with IBM Cloud identity services](https://developer.ibm.com/dwblog/2018/identity-federation-ibm-cloud/).
+This solution uses the IAM and classic infrastructure identity services.
+Users are invited to the account and a variable is used to define the set of userid and access roles to individual services.
+You may [federate your enterprise ID system with IBM Cloud identity services](https://developer.ibm.com/dwblog/2018/identity-federation-ibm-cloud/) and change this solution to use the integration.
 Access policies can be assigned to users an groups of users.
-This VPC solution uses a set of identity services to control access

 ---